AmaanWanie/DSA/README.md

 # dataStructures-C
-"contains state-of-the-art code for data structures and algorithms.
+*contains state-of-the-art code for data structures and algorithms.*